Women's Flat Track Derby Association

 The Women's Flat Track Derby Association (WFTDA) is the international governing body for the sport of women's flat track roller derby.
-It sets the international standards for rankings, rules, and competition in the sport, and provides guidance and resources to aid development of roller derby.
+It sets the international standards for rankings, rules, and competition in the sport, and provides guidance and resources to aid the development of roller derby.

 The organization was founded in April 2004 as the United Leagues Coalition (ULC), but was renamed in November 2005.
 It is registered in Raleigh, North Carolina as a 501(c)(6) Business League organization, a type of nonprofit organization.

 History

 In 2004, the United Leagues Coalition (ULC) was an informal electronic message board through which established leagues compared notes in order to prepare for interleague play, and exchanged information to help developing leagues.

 The ULC evolved into a more formal organization in July 2005, when representatives of 20 leagues met in Chicago, Illinois to discuss establishing a governing body for women's flat-track roller derby.
-At the meeting, a voting system and set of goals was established, and a timeline delineated for facilitating interleague play.
+At the meeting, a voting system and set of goals were established, and a timeline delineated for facilitating interleague play.
 Among the actions from this meeting was the production of a standard track design, and an agreed ruleset.
 In early 2006, a track design and rules were published on the organization's fledgling website.

 In November 2005, the ULC voted to change its name to the Women's Flat Track Derby Association (WFTDA), with an initial membership of 22 leagues.

 By early 2006, the organization had grown to 30 leagues, a cap decided upon at the July 2005 meeting.
 In February that year, soon after the initial membership requirements were published (and following the fragmentation of several leagues), a "multi-league per city" clause was added.
 Throughout the first half of the year the clause was listed as a requirement for membership, however a statement was issued in June 2006 labelling the policy as "unofficial".
 The WFTDA intimated that the policy was in place due to concerns about the impact on goodwill between member leagues of competition for support in the same city, and that having multiple leagues in the same city could undermine the organization's goals of fostering the development of the sport by sharing proprietary information by potentially limiting the sharing of competitive information.